Vyral/jeff-riber/_posts/2025-12-21-how-do-assumable-mortgages-really-work-for-today-s-buyers.md

 ● Proof of funds for the equity difference

 Be prepared to submit the usual documents like tax returns, pay stubs, bank statements, employment verification, and identification.
-Make sure to tell your lender early on that you're interested in assumptions, so you can pre-qualify and save time once you find the right home.
+Make sure to tell your lender early on that you’re interested in assumptions, so you can pre-qualify and save time once you find the right home.

 Keep in mind that these assumptions aren’t typically quick; the review timeline can stretch from 45 to 90 days.
 So, if speed is your top priority, it might not be the best option.